chanzuckerberg/spatial-warehouse/docs/index.rst

 =========

 Starspace defines a basic, minimal, proof of concept schema for gene or protein expression data containing spatially localized information.
-This project accomplishes the following:
+This project consists of the following:

 1. Defines a standard schema to describe spots, spatial matrices, and cell regions
 2. Implements a library that reads and writes files in the defined schema, leveraging the `zarr`_